There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 • stable (i.e., capable of being reproduced without change).

-However, a specific plant (e.g., a genetically modified plant) is patentable, provided that the technical feasibility of the invention is not confined to a single plant variety (e.g., the DNA modification may work for several varieties) (see INPI Examination Guidelines, I-C VII-2.4.a and L611-19 CPI II).
+However, a specific plant (e.g., a genetically modified plant) is patentable, provided that the technical feasibility of the invention is not limited to a single plant variety (e.g., the DNA modification may work for several varieties) (see INPI Examination Guidelines, I-C VII-2.4.a and L611-19 CPI II).

 Reason for This Exclusion